LoopringSecondary/relay/LOOPRING_RELAY_API_SPEC_V2.md

 - `delegateAddress` - The loopring [TokenTransferDelegate Protocol](https://github.com/Loopring/token-listing/blob/master/ethereum/deployment.md).
 - `market` - The market of the order.(format is LRC-WETH)
 - `side` - The side of order. only support "buy" and "sell".
-- `orderType` - The type of order. only support "market" and "p2p", default is "market".
+- `orderType` - The type of order. only support "market_order" and "p2p_order", default is "market_order".
 - `pageIndex` - The page want to query, default is 1.
 - `pageSize` - The size per page, default is 50.